 When you need to delve deeper, Lexis+® Tax links you to trusted tax texts, including Tolley’s Yellow and Orange Tax Handbooks, Simon’s Taxes, Sergeant and Sims, De Voil, Tax Journal and Taxation.

-This week's edition of Tax weekly highlights includes: (1) the Court of Appeal decision on VAT in WTGIL, (2) News Analysis on the UT’s decision in...
+This week's edition of Tax weekly highlights includes: (1) the UT decision in Nellsar on valuation, (2) the UT decision in Murphy on the validity of...

 Tax—consolidated HMRC Manuals trackerThis Practice Note is a consolidated version of the HMRC Manuals tracker that appears each week in the Tax weekly...